 - 1. Apply online at Consumersinwin.com for fast and easy processing.
-If you're unable to apply online, download an application at ConsumersEnergy.com/myhome. - 2.
-Submit the rebate application within 30 days of completing your improvements to ensure availability of funding.
-Program funds are limited and available on a first-come, first-served basis. - 3.
+If you're unable to apply online, download an application at ConsumersEnergy.com/myhome - 2.
+Submit the rebate application, along with required proof-of-purchase documents.
+We recommend submission within 30 days of installation completion to ensure availability of funding. - 3.
 Upload, email or mail your materials receipts and/or contractor invoices.
-(See the next page for proof-of-purchase requirements.) - 4.
-Receive your rebate check in the mail in six to eight weeks.
-Amount cannot exceed total project cost, including installation equipment.
+Pressed for time?
+You can take proof-of-purchase pictures and send them to us on your phone.
+See the next page for a full list of requirements. - 4.
+Receive your rebate check in the mail in four to six weeks.
+Rebate amount cannot exceed total project cost, including installation equipment.

-For more information, call 866-234-0445 or visit ConsumersEnergy.com/inwin.
+For more information, call 866-234-0445 or visit ConsumersEnergy.com/myhome